piopon/web-scraper/README.md

 # ![web-scraper logo](./public/img/logo/logo-32_45deg.png "web-scraper") web-scraper

-A versatile web scraping application built to efficiently gather data from a variety of websites.
+A versatile web scraping application built to efficiently gather data from a variety of websites.<br>
 This project is ideal for automating data extraction tasks and transforming raw HTML data into structured formats.

 ### Overview